 0.1.
-What's New in Bitwig Studio v5
+What's New in Bitwig Studio v5.1

 For those of you who are recent Bitwig users, hello!
 Here are some pointers to new and changed sections of this document.
-New features and some update in Bitwig Studio v5 include:
+New features and some of the updates in Bitwig Studio v5.1 include: